comma3/ref_analysis/README.md

  etc..                    |                       |

  ## Future Directions

  #### Cunningham's Law:
  "The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer."

- The r/football community has over 350,000 memebers, many of whom are quite fanatical about college football and their teams.
+ The r/football community has over 350,000 members, many of whom are quite fanatical about college football and their teams.
 Hand labeling the training data is very, very time consuming.
-Therefore, I intend to create a webapp and leverage this community to label some of the data for me.
+Therefore, I intend to create a web app and leverage this community to label some of the data for me.

- Additionally, this model will require substantial iteration to improve heuristics involved in labeling data
+ Additionally, this model will require substantial iteration to improve the heuristics involved in labeling data.
+Manual examination of the clusters is required to determine if the prediction is accurate.s